irpacn/OsintifyX/README.md

 ## Disclaimer

-+ This Tool is Not 100% Accurate so it can fail somtimes.
++ This version is Not complete version so it can fail somtimes.
 Also this tool is made for educational and research purposes only, i do not assume any kind of responsibility for any imprope use of this tool.

 ## Contribution